-An attorney from Ostrom Morris will take the time to explain the rules that relate to intestacy and property distribution.
+An attorney from Morris Ostrom Law will take the time to explain the rules that relate to intestacy and property distribution.
 When a person passes without a will, the state will make plans for them.
 Take the time to speak with an attorney experienced with probate litigation and don’t allow the state to make choices for your family.

 Contesting A Will

 The details of a will can have lasting effects for everyone involved, and not always in a positive manner.
 Family members can contest a will for a variety of reasons:

 - Undue Influence.
 Outside pressure from an interested party may have influenced the wills creator and prompted favoritism.

 - Fraud.
 A will created and signed by someone other than the testator is a fraudulent will.
 Only the testator – the person assigning their assets – can generate and sign the will.

 - Signed Improperly.
 A detail oriented probate attorney will carefully review a will for mistakes before it is finalized.
 Missed signatures can be a reason for contesting a will.